crockwell/Cap3D/text-to-3D/README.md

 This folder contains codes for our Text-to-3D experiments in terms of finetuning and evaluation.

-Some of our finetuned models are in https://huggingface.co/datasets/tiange/Cap3D/tree/main/our_finetuned_models.
+Our finetuned models can be downloaded from https://huggingface.co/datasets/tiange/Cap3D/tree/main/our_finetuned_models.
+It currently includes Shap-E and Point-E (text-to-3D) fine models fintuned with 330k Cap3D captions.

 ## Finetune Point-E (Text-to-3D)
 ```